A Creative Alternative to the Traditional Scottish Dish

 A Recipe Born of Necessity

 As a result, haggis became a staple for farmers and rural households.
-Not only did it utilize every part of the animal, but it also provided nourishment during harsh winters.
+Not only did it utilise every part of the animal, but it also provided nourishment during harsh winters.
 Thus, it stands as a powerful example of culinary ingenuity born from necessity.

 Name and Early References